Myothanda/myothandarwin.github.io/README.md

 # Quality Assurance Engineer
 ## Professional Summary
-I am a dedicated Software Quality Assurance Engineer with over 5 years of experience in ensuring the delivery of high-quality software solutions across web and mobile platforms.
-Skilled in test automation (Selenium, Appium) and adept at designing automation frameworks from scratch, I bring a robust understanding of software testing methodologies and Agile processes.
-My expertise includes creating and executing test cases, performing functional and non-functional testing, and collaborating effectively with cross-functional teams to enhance product quality.

-I am proficient in test management tools such as Jira and Confluence and have hands-on experience with programming languages like Java.
-Known for strong communication and organizational skills, I excel in identifying and resolving issues efficiently while delivering comprehensive testing reports to stakeholders.
-Passionate about continuous learning, I have earned certifications in Selenium, API Testing, and SQL for Testers, which further reinforce my technical abilities.
+Hello ! , My namd is Nang Myo Thandar Win and  worked in QA roles for over 5 years, I have honed my skills in designing and executing comprehensive test plans, identifying and documenting defects, and collaborating with cross-functional teams to ensure the delivery of high-quality software solutions.
+My experience extends to various projects, where I have successfully tested customizations, integrations, and deployments across different environments.

+Key strengths that I bring to this position include:

+1. Regression Testing: I specialize in regression testing, implementing comprehensive testing strategies to verify that new enhancements or updates do not adversely impact existing features.
+My attention to detail and systematic approach have consistently minimized the risk of regression issues in previous projects.

+2. Agile Methodology: Experience in Agile development environments, participating in sprint planning, daily stand-ups, and sprint reviews to ensure alignment with project timelines.

+3. Problem-Solving Skills: Strong analytical and problem-solving abilities, with a keen eye for detail and a commitment to delivering high-quality software.

-#### Technical Skills : Java
+##### Technical Skills : Java, Python
-#### Test Automation tools: Selenium , Appium
+##### Test Automation tools: Selenium , Appium , Postman